+448702191000 info@jumptrademarks.com

 Where do you search for existing business names globally? #

-The main resources for global brand name search include national trademark offices, the WIPO Global Brand Database, regional systems like EUIPO for European searches, and individual country databases.
-Start with WIPO’s database, which covers international registrations under the Madrid System and includes millions of records from participating countries.
-For comprehensive coverage, you’ll also need to search national databases in key markets where you plan to operate.
+Essential resources for comprehensive company name availability checks worldwide include national trademark offices, the WIPO Global Brand Database, regional systems like EUIPO for European searches, and individual country databases.
+Start your available business name search with WIPO’s database, which covers international registrations under the Madrid System and includes millions of records from participating countries.
+For complete coverage, you must also search national databases in key markets where you plan to establish business operations or sell products.

 Essential databases for worldwide searches include: